ChangwuHuang/ChangwuHuang.github.io/_pages/about.md

 Hao Bai, Lujie Shi, Younes Aoues, **Changwu Huang***, Didier Lemosse

-[**Project**](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=QRnmYfkAAAAJ&sortby=pubdate&citation_for_view=QRnmYfkAAAAJ:vRqMK49ujn8C) <strong><span class='show_paper_citations' data='QRnmYfkAAAAJ:vRqMK49ujn8C'></span></strong>

-Fatigue is one of the most significant failure modes in structural and mechanical design.
+**Summary: **Fatigue is one of the most significant failure modes in structural and mechanical design.
 However, fatigue analysis usually suffers from two main challenges: 1) fatigue failure is hard to be predicted accurately, and 2) numerical fatigue damage estimation approaches are time-consuming.
 To overcome these drawbacks, this work firstly proposes a probabilistic fatigue analysis framework to estimate the fatigue damage of wind turbine tower based on numerical simulations.
 Then, to reduce the computational cost of numerical approach, a residual neural network (ResNet)-assisted fatigue estimation approach is designed for the assessment of long-term fatigue loads under the proposed probabilistic fatigue analysis framework, where machine learning model is used to approximate the relationship between the load (i.e., wind speed in our study case) and the fatigue damage so that a large number of simulations can be replaced by model prediction.
 Our proposed method is validated by numerical studies with a state-of-the-art wind turbine and has been applied in a wind turbine design with real-world wind loads.
 </div>
 </div>